 On average, the S&P 500 Index has risen in election years.
-As investors position their portfolios ahead of the election, our analysis indicates that equity markets tend to be strongest amid gridlocked outcomes (split control of Congress and the White House), given the restraint gridlock places on sweeping policy changes.
-We note that the US dollar and US Treasuries tend to strengthen around elections, as investors seek safety amid political uncertainty.
-Market volatility also tends to rise, though 2024 may be even more volatile, given monetary policy shifts, macroeconomic and geopolitical uncertainty, polarization and social media and artificial intelligence influences.
+As investors position their portfolios ahead of the election, our analysis indicates that the stock market tends to be strongest amid gridlocked outcomes (split control of Congress and the White House) because the gridlock places restraints on sweeping policy changes (see Exhibit 6).
+The US dollar and US Treasuries tend to strengthen around elections, as investors seek safety amid political uncertainty.
+Additionally, market volatility is common surrounding elections, as shown by a 15% rise in bond volatility, on average, from mid-September of an election year lasting through the election (see Exhibit 7).
+This year, the confluence of election factors mixed with macroeconomic and geopolitical influences may drive further bond market volatility.